SPQR Blues is set in ancient Rome in the years leading up to the eruption of Mount Vesuvius during the reign of the emperor Titus.

-Mostly, it’s a soap opera about the daily lives of the ordinary people of the city of Herculaneum, though there are the occasional murders, mysteries, wars, imperial banquets, and bears.
+Mostly, it’s about the daily lives of the ordinary people of the city of Herculaneum, though there are the occasional murders, mysteries, wars, imperial banquets, and bears.

 An easy way for US readers to think of how this time in Rome’s history relates to the time of Julius Caesar is to compare it to how we look back at the Civil War today.
 Other readers can probably (unfortunately) find similar times of upheaval about a century or so ago in their own history.

 Chapter I synopsis (spoilers)

 Felix, newly discharged from the Roman legions, arrives in the seaside town of Herculaneum—near Mt.
 Vesuvius—looking for a job, a home, and a stiff drink.
 He gets help from his former babysitting charge, Mus.
 Felix rents a room from a well-heeled local, Petronius Stephanus, and gets a job from a barkeep named Vitalis: bodyguard for Petronia Iusta, her daughter with Stephanus.
 Vitalis believes the girl is in danger from her peculiar stepmother, Calatoria Themis.
 Felix sees several advantages to his new situation: one, a place to live; two, free meals and drinks from Vitalis; three, a chance to follow the lovely Iusta around; four, free drinks; five, proximity to the willing slave Spendusa; six, free drinks.